srinman/aks-cicd/hub-spoke-cd/README.md

 - Spoke cluster created (via Terraform or Azure CLI)
 - kubectl configured with hub cluster context
 - Azure CLI installed and authenticated
+- **Terraform** (optional, for automated cluster discovery - see `terraform/` directory)

+> **New Feature**: This guide now includes Terraform integration for automated spoke cluster discovery.
+Use `scripts/terraform-deploy.sh` for fully automated deployment or explore the `terraform/` directory for custom configurations.

 ## Overview